AvigateGroup/avigate-api/docs/modules/auth.md

 # Auth Module

 The Auth Module handles user authentication, registration, and account security for the Avigate platform.
-It provides multiple authentication methods including email/password and Google OAuth.
+It provides Google OAuth authentication as the primary authentication method.

 ## 📑 Table of Contents